A server is a powerful device or software that provides services to other computer servers and their users, often referred to as clients.

 An example of a server’s IP address would be 192.168.0.254 and without a DNS server, you would have to type in a punch of hard-to-remember numbers for every website you wanted to visit – not very user-friendly!

 DNS servers can be used for other purposes as well – for example, some email servers will use DNS to determine whether or not an email address is valid.
+Feel free to check our list of top DNS hosting providers for additional insights.

 This is done by checking for the existence of an MX record for the domain.
-If there is no MX record, the server will know that the email address is invalid.
+If there is no MX record, the database server will know that the email address is invalid.

 6. FTP Servers